Compare No Sale No Fee Conveyancing Solicitors for 2025

 Our sale and purchase conveyancing quotes are covered by our unique, comprehensive No Sale No Fee Policy.

 This means that if your first transaction falls through, your conveyancing solicitor will carry over the initial deposit to your next property purchase or sale.
-In essence, your first transaction is covered, giving you a fresh start if things don't go as planned.
+In essence, if you have to change property or buyer in your first transaction, you will only pay for that one transaction.

 There is no time limit for applying the initial deposit to a second transaction.
 We understand that finding another buyer or property you like just as much as the first can take time.

 You can only carry over your initial deposit once; if your second transaction fails, the initial deposit cannot be transferred to a third transaction.
-In this case, your solicitor will charge you for the legal work undertaken on your second transaction, minus your initial deposit.
+In this case, the solicitor will change you for the legal work undertaken on your second transaction up until it fell through, minus the initial deposit from the first transaction.

 Is No Sale No Fee Conveyancing right for me?